 While there are many machines that can be used for fractionated CO2 laser treatments, the more important thing to know is that the procedure should only be performed by trained experts.
 This is because of the risk of complications involved.
 At our skin clinic in Surrey, we have been using a variety of CO2 lasers since 2002, giving us the knowledge and experience to treat our patients safely and effectively.

-Our latest machines in this technological realm are the eCO2™ Plus (by Lutronic), and the Smartskin+ fractional CO2 laser.
+Our latest machine in this technological realm is the eCO2™ Plus laser (by Lutronic).

 What is there to love about a fractional CO2 laser?

 A fractionated CO2 laser can treat skin conditions in a fraction of the time, compared to other procedures.
 They are also versatile in that they can be used on many areas of the body, including the chest, arms, legs and neck.
 The technology results in shorter downtime, with fewer wounds and less overall pain.

 Our fractional CO2 laser options can be combined with a number of other treatments.
 A mixed approach can offer enhanced results for anti-aging outcomes.
 These can be in the form of dermal fillers such as Juvéderm®, or other laser treatments, such as with our Vegas laser peel.

 What can a fractional CO2 laser be used for?

 - Scar revision (such as from acne scars, or otherwise)

 - Sun damaged skin